-Tingling or burning in the feet and legs may be an early sign of nerve damage.
+Tingling or burning in the feet and legs may be an early sign of nerve damage in them.
 These feelings often start in your toes and feet, but can also start in the fingers and hands.
-You may also have deep pain.
+You may also have deep pain or aching or just a heavy feeling.
 Some people may have very sweaty or very dry feet from nerve damage.

 Nerve damage may cause you to lose feeling in your feet and legs.
 Because of this, you may:

 - Not notice when you step on something sharp